 They say the fruit does not fall too far from the tree and this could not be more true with the Gemballa family.

-The late Uwe Gemballa rose to fame extracting huge horsepower from all sorts of standard Porsches including Cayennes and turning them into bonkers road trains.
-Now his son, Marc Phillip Gemballa, looks to extend the family legacy with his very own company, named after himself.
+The late Uwe Gemballa rose to fame extracting huge horsepower from all sorts of standard Porsches including Cayenne SUVs and turning them into bonkers road trains.
+Now his son, Marc Phillip Gemballa, looks to extend the family legacy with his very own company and direction, named after himself.
+Note that Marc Philipp Gemballa is not associated with Gemballa GmbH.

 Customers craving more power can even opt for a 2nd stage power upgrade, taking output up to 830 hp with upgraded turbochargers and revised ECU tuning for the engine and transmission.